avranas/whose-turn-to-pay/README.md

 ## Starting Your Local Dev Environment

-### Fork and clone the repo
+### Fork and Clone the Repo

 ```bash
 git clone https://github.com/avranas/whose-turn-to-pay.git
 ```

-### Navigate to the project folder
+### Navigate to the Project Folder

 ```bash
 cd whose-turn-to-pay
 ```

-### Install the necessary packages
+### Install the Necessary Packages

 ```bash
 npm install
 ```

-### Add your environment variables
+### Add your Environment Variables

-Create a .env file in your root directory.
+(Unix Directions) Create a .env file in your root directory.
 Remember to add ".env" to your .gitignore file, and add the following environment variables:

 1. NODE_ENV=\<development OR production\>
 2. PORT=\<The port to listen from\>